Lucy’s Fresh floristry

-Article Interior Design launches June 2026
+Article Interior Design launches JuLY 2026

-Old Stuckey’s Bank, 37 High St. Castle Cary, SOMERSET BA7 7AW
+Old Stuckey’s Bank, 37 High St. Castle Cary, SOMERSET

 What we do

 “Possessed of my own clear aesthetic principles, an eye for design and a taste for quality, I hope you enjoy the eclectic offering my shop brings, of good things for stylish living.
-I check everything I buy for quality, value, sustainability and beauty.
+I check everything I buy and make for quality, value, sustainability and beauty.

 Someone at Time Out magazine once described my first shop (in Edinburgh, 2007), as “A thinking lady’s boutique” which I rather hope still fits…”